Second Authority for Television and Radio: History

 The Second Authority for Television and Radio is led by a fifteen-member council entrusted with maintaining the public interest in commercial radio and television broadcasts delivered by licensed stations owned and operated by entities in the private sector.
 Until the establishment of the Second Authority most radio and television media in Israel were public broadcasting services delivered under the auspices of the Israel Broadcasting Authority (the IBA).
 This included the country's then-single television channel and several radio stations.
 Since their inception, the Second Authority's television and radio broadcasts have been operating alongside, and essentially in competition with, the broadcasts of the IBA.

 The authority handles citizen complaints, ensures that commercial advertisements are run within the allotted time and ensures that the operators maintain a certain mix of program genres as stipulated in their licenses.
 About 2% of the broadcast time on the commercial channels is reserved for various public-interest programs, which are produced by the authority itself.

-The authority is also in charge of establishing and maintaining the nationwide DTT (DVB-T) infrastructure in Israel (also known as the "IDAN" project) which is utilized by both the Second Authority as well as the Israel Broadcasting Authority.
-In March 2011 analog television broadcasts in Israel ceased and since then terrestrial television is only broadcast digitally over the IDAN network.
+The authority is also in charge of establishing and maintaining the nationwide DTT (DVB-T) infrastructure in Israel, which was branded as "Idan+".
+The digital network is utilized by both the Second Authority as well as the Israeli Public Broadcasting Corporation (replacing the Israel Broadcasting Authority).
+In March 2011 analog television broadcasts in Israel ceased and since then terrestrial television is only broadcast digitally over the Idan+ network.